barryclark/jekyll-now/about.md

 ## Education

 `2014-18`
 __Arizona State University__ Biomedical Engineering PhD (advisor: Mehdi Nikkhah).
-My thesis was titled _Unravelling higher order chromatin organisation through statistical analysis_ and is available through the [Edinburgh Research Archive](https://www.era.lib.ed.ac.uk/handle/1842/22906).
+My thesis was titled _Microfluidic Models of Tumor-Stroma Interactions to Study the Interplay of Cancer Cells with their Surrounding Microenvironment_ and is available through the [ASU Library | Digital Repository](https://repository.asu.edu/items/54067).

 `2012-14`
 __University of Texas at Arlington & Univesity of Texas Southwestern Medical Center__ MSc Biomedical Engineering